Pawsanie/OS-survival-kit/README.md

 in the practical operation of personal computer operating systems,<br>
 the investigation and resolution of which can take hours.

-:wink:Cloning without to give it a :star:?
+:wink:Cloning without giving it a :star:?
 Nah, I’m not that lazy.:wink:

 ## Disclaimer:
 :warning:**Using** some or all of the elements of this code, **You** assume **responsibility for any consequences!**<br>